Mystics’ Elena Delle Donne expected to return Sunday after nearly two-year hiatus

 “[She] lifts everybody up, too,” Mystics Coach and General Manager Mike Thibault said.
 “It takes pressure off of people because teams can’t help as much off [others].
 If you start her, Tina, Myisha, Ariel, Natasha [Cloud] and now you’re bringing in Leilani [Mitchell] and go down the list, all of a sudden it’s different.
 Who do you help? … Who are they going to leave?
 That’s a big thing.
 When we played in the Finals, you couldn’t leave anybody.
 Lately, they’ve been testing us and leaving some people.”

 Delle Donne has been on a load management schedule during practices but has been going full speed and five-on-five for the past several weeks.
-She is expected to be on a minutes restriction throughout the rest of the season.
+She is expected to be on a minutes restriction the rest of the season.

 This will be the closest Thibault has come to the roster he anticipated ahead of the 2020 season.
 He said Saturday’s session was the first regular season practice with all 12 players on the roster since 2019.